 Within the walled garden is an outside gallery dedicated to the work of Beatrix Potter in the Derwentwater area, much of it undertaken whilst she stayed at Lingholm.
 Entry to the garden and the gallery is free and the café is open from 9am until 5pm daily, or dusk in winter.

-You can get to Lingholm by car with a free car park for customers, catch the Keswick Launch to Hawes End or Nichol End jetty’s or arrive by foot along the Catbells path which is just a 10 minute walk from Portinscale or a ﬂat, gentle 35 minute walk from Keswick.
+You can get to Lingholm by car with a free car park for customers, catch the Keswick Launch to Hawes End or Nichol End jetty’s then it’s a short stroll along the footpath or arrive by foot along the Catbells path which is just a 10 minute walk from Portinscale or a ﬂat, gentle 35 minute walk from Keswick.

-Table bookings of 10 or more people can be made by calling 017687 71206.
-Afternoon Tea can be booked for any number of people on the same number.
-Please note that 24 hours notice must be given for Afternoon Tea bookings.
+Afternoon Tea can be booked for any number of people on 017687 71206 or by emailing email@example.com please note that 24 hours notice must be given for Afternoon Tea bookings.